 Supporting individuals with ADHD in the workplace

-Although it typically manifests in childhood, many adults are now being diagnosed for the first time as awareness and understanding of ADHD has grown.
+Although it typically manifests in childhood, many adults are being diagnosed for the first time as awareness and understanding of ADHD has grown.

-The National Institute for Health and Care Excellence estimates the global prevalence of ADHD in children to be around 5%, and in adults in the UK at 3% – 4%. https://www.england.nhs.uk/long-read/attention-deficit-hyperactivity-disorder-adhd-programme-update/#:~:text=The%20National%20Institute%20for%20Health,at%203%25%20%E2%80%93%204%25.
+The National Institute for Health and Care Excellence (NICE) estimates the global prevalence of ADHD in children to be around 5%, and in adults in the UK at 3% – 4%.

 Individuals with ADHD may:

-• Have difficulty concentrating, staying organised or following through on tasks.
+>Have difficulty concentrating, staying organised or following through on tasks.

-• Experience excessive restlessness, fidgeting or talking.
+>Experience excessive restlessness, fidgeting or talking.

-• Act without thinking or interrupt others.
+>Act without thinking or interrupt others.

 The rising prevalence of ADHD in adults means it is becoming more likely that workplaces will have employees with ADHD in the workforce.
 It’s also important to remember that the workplace significantly influences quality of life for adults with ADHD.
 Providing effective workplace support is very important to help to reduce stress, enhance job satisfaction and improve overall well-being.
+People with ADHD often talk about lack of support from their employer as a reason why they may end up leaving a job.

-Conducting a Workplace Needs Assessment is a great starting point to proactively identify and address the unique challenges faced by employees with ADHD.
+Conducting a Workplace Needs Assessment is another great starting point to proactively identify and address the unique challenges faced by employees with ADHD.
 Suggestions for recommendations can vary from simple changes to working practices, or assistive technology.

 Flexible work arrangements: Allowing individuals with ADHD to work from home or adjust their hours can help them manage their symptoms and improve productivity.
 This flexibility can provide a sense of control and reduce stress.